AntonRize/WILL/relativistic-foundations.md

 At first glance, this statement appears simple, but it carries a revolutionary meaning.
 It asserts that space and time are not some pre-existing “container” or stage on which physical processes unfold.
 On the contrary, the very fabric of spacetime is identical to the full structure of all possible transitions and interconnections between energetic states.
 Spacetime is not a stage; it is the dance itself.
 Energy does not exist in spacetime; rather, it defines it through its own <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s and relations.

 This work is not merely a reformulation of existing theories, but rather a narrative account of this new perspective — born from a personal quest to understand the fundamental nature of reality based on the most elementary geometric principles.
 It is an intellectual journey motivated by the conviction that the Universe’s structure must, at its core, be simple, elegant, and logically closed.
-The aim of this narrative is not to refute established physics, but to offer a deeper perspective — showing how the known laws of special and general relativity can be not merely postulated, but *derived* as inevitable consequences of a single, more fundamental principle.
-We will trace the logical chain from this lone postulate to its ultimate conclusions, demonstrating how it gives rise to all the complexity and beauty of the relativistic world.
+The aim of this narrative is not to refute established physics, but to offer a deeper perspective — showing how the known laws of <abbr title="Einstein’s theory of motion at constant velocity">Special Relativity</abbr> and <abbr title="Einstein’s theory of gravitation and curved spacetime">General Relativity</abbr> can be not merely postulated, but *derived* as inevitable consequences of a single, more fundamental principle of <abbr title="a structure defined only by relationships between elements, not by an external background">relational geometry</abbr>.
+We will trace the logical chain from this lone postulate to its ultimate conclusions, to test them against real world mesuerd phenomenon, demonstrating how it gives rise to all the complexity and beauty of the relativistic world.

 ---